 Exploration of the events surrounding the 1945 destruction of Hiroshima and Nagasaki.
 The history of the Pacific War leading up to the bombings is presented as well as the cultural, ethical, and political repercussions that followed in both the U.S. and Japan.
-A basic
+A basic understanding of the science behind the weapons used and the biological damage done is given through appropriate atomic, nuclear, and medical physics.
+The controversy of the U.S. decision to use atomic weapons is discussed.
+Offered as staffing permits.

-Modern Australia
+• HIST-228 Modern Australia